Civil Service Pension Scheme administration problems

 That member can potentially delay their retirement to later in the year when the service is expected to return to normal.
 But there are several implications of this decision:

-If the member either does not want to, or is not allowed to, postpone their retirement, they face up to 4 months waiting for their pension (and potentially without any income).
+If the member either does not want to, or is not allowed to, postpone their retirement, they face up to 4 months or even longer waiting for their pension (potentially without any income).

-In these situations, we understand that they will be eligible for a transitional loan (see below).
+In these situations, members will be eligible for a transitional loan (see below).

 What if the information in my retirement quote is wrong?